-The general rule for time of supply for services is earliest of the following –
+The general rule for the time of supply for services is the earliest of the following –

-A taxpayer has to take the following actions on receipt of advance:
+A taxpayer has to take the following actions on receipt of the advance:

-The supplier has to issue a receipt voucher to the person paying advance.
-The receipt voucher will contain details like amount of advance, the rate of tax applicable, description of goods or services, etc.
+The supplier must issue a receipt voucher to the person paying in advance.
+The receipt voucher will contain details like the amount of advance, the applicable tax rate, the description of goods or services, etc.

 Let us understand the treatment of advance under GST using an example:

 Mr. A entered into a contract to provide services worth Rs 10,00,000 by 20th February.
 The total invoice value, along with GST @ 18% is Rs 11,80,000.
 He received an advance of Rs 4,00,000 on 10th January and a balance payment of Rs 7,80,000 on 20th February.
 The invoice was also raised on 20th February.